 1 Night, 2 Rounds

-- Bed and Breakfast
+- 1 Night Bed and Breakfast at The Gailes Hotel & Spa

-- 1 round at Old Course, Royal Troon
+- 1 Round at Old Course, Royal Troon

-- 1 round at Kilmarnock Barassie Golf Club
+- 1 Round at Kilmarnock Barassie Golf Club

 1 Night, 2 Rounds